Roads are an alternative to the Old Telegraph Track.

 First you come to Fruit

-A few kilometres further north are Eliot
+Bat Falls, and a few kilometres further north are Eliot

 and Twin Falls.

 All the three waterfalls are great for a cool dip, and a good break from